Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  The books on 3D Graphics at the time felt condescending, always assuming the reader is starting from the beginning, wasting page after page with personal anecdotes, and when finally getting at the meat of the problem would say the most hurtful thing a technical author can say, which is "that is beyond the scope of this book".
 Me shocked in disbelief as the author then continued with their dated affine mapping and DOS 8086 palletized 256 color VGA.
 As a result with everything so secret and so poorly described, I basically didn't pursue 3D anything as a career.
 If I couldn't understand it at the core mathematical level, I didn't want to deal with it.

- If someone would have just said to me, the secret to perspective correct texturing is to interpolate 1/Z aross the face of the triangle instead of Z, that would have been enough for me to keep rolling along.
+ If someone would have just said to me, the secret to perspective correct texturing is to interpolate 1/Z across the face of the triangle instead of Z, that would have been enough for me to keep rolling along.
 I would have naturally figured out with things now expressed "per Z", to interpolate the (U, V) texel coordinates also as U/Z and V/Z.

  Instead, it had to be decades later when a random Youtube video suggestion led me to javidx9 "Code-It-Yourself!
 3D Graphics Engine" series.
 To him I am eternally grateful for cutting through the rubbish and explaining things in a straightforward manner.
 I was once again able to soar, getting to write performant realtime tri-linear mip-mapping, which was the darling technology of the time.